platformsh/platformsh-docs/search/ABOUT.md

 2. Users should be able to search not just the content committed to the `docs` app, but we'd like our *other resources* to be included in those results (from community.platform.sh, api.platform.sh/docs, from the main marketing website, and from our templates organization on GitHub).
 If there are results from each of these sites for a given query, results from the public documentation (actually committed to `docs`) should have the *highest priority*.
     - *Create compatible indexes for all 5 sites:* We want Meilisearch to serve an *index of documents* that include all content from our five main sites.
         1. *docs.platform.sh*: Hugo builds markdown files and provided templates and themes to generate static HTML output.
 It is also possible to define [custom output formats](https://gohugo.io/templates/output-formats/), which we use to create an index for the documentation during builds.
-        2. *github.com/platformsh-templates*: We also include an index of templates within the docs, which was originally created to support the accordians on language pages.
+        2. *github.com/platformsh-templates*: We also include an index of templates within the docs, which was originally created to support the accordions on language pages.
 We can take that data and modify it slightly to be included in the final search index.
         3. *api.platform.sh, community.platform.sh, platform.sh:* To collect documents from each of these sites, we can use the python web scraping tool [scrapy](https://scrapy.org/) to create them.
-    - *Getting docs & templates index to `search`:* docs & github indexes are made within the `docs` container, and are accessible by the `search` app via an external request.
+    - *Getting docs & templates index to `search`:* docs & GitHub indexes are made within the `docs` container, and are accessible by the `search` app via an external request.
 All other sites are scraped during the post_deploy hook.
     - *Prioritizing results:* Each site is given a `rank`.
 Pages from the public documentation are given a rank of `1`, and all other sites a greater number.
 We then modify Meilisearch's setting to list results according to `rank` first, so that docs results are prioritized during queries.

 ## Data transfer